andymcblane/kfcreview/content/kwench/index.md

 ---

 2025-05-05

-KFC will trying anything rather than bring back the original krushers.
+KFC will try anything rather than bring back the original krushers.
 Looks like they're rolling out a new drink range, with 4 categories: lemonades, boba refreshers, krunch shakes, and iced coffee krunch, ranging from $5.45 to $6.45.

 Currently available at Warrawong, Dapto, Unanderra and Fairy Meadow and coming to Shellharbour, Shellharbour Food Court, Albion Park 2 and Wollongong Food Court — on May 6